pysamp/PySAMP-streamer/README.md

 1. To install, you need to download the streamer plugin.
 After that you must put `streamer.dll` into your server folder (`serverfolder/plugins`).

-2. After that, download the repository and put the pystreamer folder in the python folder).
+2. After that, download the repository and put the pystreamer folder in the python folder.

 ## Example